 The detailed description of the geographical areas is given in a series of booklets.
-Their limits are printed on the back cover of the booklets.
+Their limits are printed on page 2 of the booklets.
 The descriptive booklets should be consulted in conjunction with the ATL 100 - General Information booklet.

 The photographs are supplied by Fisheries and Oceans Canada.